-The lendable proceeds of the Offered Bonds will be deposited in the applicable Series Bond Proceeds Account and invested in Investment Obligations (as defined herein) until disbursed to purchase, permitted Mortgage Loans under the General Resolution.
+The lendable proceeds of the Offered Bonds will be deposited in the applicable Series Bond Proceeds Account and invested in Investment Obligations (as defined herein) until disbursed to purchase, or to refund Prior Series Bonds that purchased, permitted Mortgage Loans under the General Resolution.
 Such disbursements will be tracked by the Agency and Mortgage Loans to be financed are reviewed for compliance with program requirements.